 - When working with freshly picked Rhubarb, it’s important to know that Rhubarb roots and leaves are toxic.
 Only the stalk is edible.
-Be sure cut off the leaves and the tops and bottoms of each stalk with a sharp knife.
+Be sure to cut off the leaves and the tops and bottoms of each stalk with a sharp knife.

 - Rinse the stalks with cold water.
 Using a vegetable peeler, remove any brown spots.
 You don’t need to peel the skin off from the stalk unless it’s very tough.